jcaitou/square_multivendor_mern/README.md

 console.log(response.result);
 } catch(error) {
 console.log(error);
 } 2.
-Add locations in square and get the location IDs (maybe change this into a function) 3.
+Add locations in square and get the location IDs.
+There is no point in changing this into a function because I will always need to manually edit the constants.js file with the location ID. (maybe change this into a function) 3.
 Manually add first category named '[Administrator]
 Create first account (User with administrator role, needs to have locations array and square ID)

 # Changed from sandbox to production: